MichalWonia/SimpleMortarGame/README.md

 # SimpleMortarGame

-A simple game based on a diagonal throw.
+A simple game based on a projectile motion.

 ## Author
 Michal Wonia <br/>